Reformed and Presbyterian Churches Fellowship in Myanmar

 The Reformed and Presbyterian Churches Fellowship in Myanmar (RPCFM) is a national ecumenical organization, bringing together Presbyterian and continental reformed Protestants incorporated in Myanmar.

 History

-In 2005, a group of 10 Presbyterian and Continental Reformed denominations created the Fraternity of Presbyterian and Reformed Churches in Myanmar (FIPRM).
+In 2005, a group of 10 Presbyterian and Continental Reformed denominations created the Reformed and Presbyterian Churches Fellowship in Myanmar (RPCFM).

-In 2008, the Society applied to join International Conference of Reformed Churches.
+In 2008, the Society applied to join International Conference of Reformed Churches (ICRC).
+However, membership was not approved by the ICRC.

 In addition, the organization has established contact with the Reformed Churches in the Netherlands (Liberated).

-By 2013, the organization became a member of World Reformed Fellowship, as well as most of its member churches.
+By 2013, the organization became a member of World Reformed Fellowship (WRF), as well as most of its member churches.

+Some of its member denominations are also part of the World Communion of Reformed Churches (WCRC).

 Members

 In 2008, there were 10 members of the Fraternity: